1. Alpha Pager Troubleshooting

-This document will guide you through correcting the most common errors that you will encounter while using the Alpha Pager feature of WIN-911.
+This document will explain how to correct the most common errors that you will encounter while using the Alpha Pager feature of WIN-911.

 Unable to open COM port